nickvourd/RTI-Toolkit/README.md

 #### Invoke-Template Example

-Assuming that you have a default Word template, like this:
+Assuming that you have a default Word template, like this (Saved as, for example, 'Name.docx'):

 ![Default Word Template Document](/Pictures/Default-Word-Template.png)